sems-server/sems/doc/Readme.db_reg_agent.txt

 After removing a registration by issuing removeRegistration, the subcriber entry will be present with the status REMOVED, if delete_removed_registrations=no.

+If a registration is not found (subscriber_id unknown) when updateRegistration is executed, a warning is be printed to log and the registration will be created.

+updateRegistration triggers immediate re-Registration if the user or the realm has changed, in that case the old binding is not deregistered; if this is desired, then removeRegistation should be called first and the status should be checked in the database until it appears as de-register.

 Registration status (registration_status column)
 ------------------------------------------------
  REG_STATUS_INACTIVE      0